 When Herman noticed he was completely surrounded Darifa showed him the emergency exit.
 He refused to take it.

 He asked Darifa to throw open the door.
-He shouted at the police telling them to leave and threw down his ID card to show people who he was before storming out to his death.
+He shouted at the police telling them to leave and threw down his ID card to show people who he was before storming out.